UnionPAC/toolkit/lib/docs/components/RotatingWords.md

 ## 🧠 Notes

-- Animations use Vue’s `<transition>` component with scoped CSS classes.
+- Animations use Vue's `<transition>` component with scoped CSS classes
-- The animated word is wrapped in `inline-block` for proper transition behavior.
+- The animated word is wrapped in `inline-block` for proper transition behavior
-- If a slot is used (`#before`, `#after`), the corresponding `staticText` prop is ignored.
+- If a slot is used (`#before`, `#after`), the corresponding `staticText` prop is ignored
-- Tailwind and utility classes can be passed in via class props.
+- Tailwind and utility classes can be passed in via class props
+- All styles are scoped to prevent conflicts with other components
+- TypeScript types are included for better development experience

 ---